lxzcpro/PRECISE/README.md

 ## License

-The copyrights of this software are owned by the authors' institutions.
+The copyrights of this software are owned by the copyright holders.

-### Two License Options:
+### Two License Options

 1. **Open-Source License**: [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) for non-commercial academic use